jjoishi/SpringBoot/Tutorials/1. Spring - The Big Picture/README.md

 ## Advantages
    * Rock Solid and engineered.
    * Stood the test of time.
-It has taken time to develop, and has a lot of contributions over the years.
+It has taken time to develop, and has had a lot of contributions over the years.
    * Spring Community is huge and very active.
    * One of the most used frameworks.
    * Built-in IDE support.